chowjee/ExamplesExtractor/Exercises/15_for_and_Ranges/Exercise3/task.md

 ## `for` and Ranges (#3)

-Create a function that sums up only even numbers up to a given number.
+Using `for` loop create a function that sums up only even numbers up to a given number.